algomo/knowledge-base/docs/docs/tools/Shopify Product Search, Recommendations and Comparison.md

 ### Custom filters

-Chatbots using this tool have access to filters set up in your Shopify store.
+Chatbots using this tool have access to filters set-up in your Shopify store.
 By default, they include price range and availability.

-You can customise which filters are available through the official Shopify [Search & Discovery app](https://apps.shopify.com/search-and-discovery).
+To provide better search experience, you can add custom filters through the official [Shopify Search & Discovery app](https://apps.shopify.com/search-and-discovery).

-1. Install it
-2. Customise filters

 All filters set-up in the app, will be immediately available in our product search tool.